What Happens Now To The Spies Next Door?: ‘The Americans’ EPs On Mindblowing Series Finale

 And so it is that the final episode ever of FX’s The Americans, “Start” goes out as a negotiation, and not so much a bang.

-But for The Americans creator Joe Weisberg and EP Joel Fields, the series was destined to go down as peace treaty between the Russians and Yanks, and not with any one Jennings taking a bullet.
+But for The Americans creator Joe Weisberg and EP Joel Fields, the series was destined to go down as a peace treaty between the Russians and Yanks, and not with any one Jennings taking a bullet.

 “There’s a lot of shooting that usually goes down with different spy stories and when it comes to our main characters, it’s all about relationships.
 It’s a show about parenthood, and very close friendships.
 The most interesting scenes in our show are when people are talking to each other, and yelling at each other; it’s all these people baring their souls,” Weisberg tells Deadline about that the calm getaway that the Jennings pulled off tonight.